revaturelabs/hydra-email-service/README.md

 # hydra-email-service

-The class sends a reminder to the trainers who have not submitted all grades for their batch
+The hydra-email-service sends a reminder to the trainers who have not submitted all grades for their batch.

-Authenticates the email account that sends the reminder emails
+It also authenticates the email account that sends the reminder emails.